RoiShukrun1/Tech-Tube/README.md

 - Deleting a Video: To delete a video, click on the bin icon below the video on the homepage (available only for the publisher of the video).
 - Editing Content: To edit the title, description, or a comment, click on the pencil icon next to those fields on the watch page (available for logged-in users only).
 - Deleting a Comment: To delete a comment, click on the X icon next to the comment you want to delete (available only for the publisher of the comment).
+- Edit the video description (Web): Notice the pencil icon near the video title.
+Click on it to open the option to edit the video description as well.
+Press the 'more...' option, and an input window with the current description will be shown.

   ![image](https://github.com/AvielSegev/Tech-Titans/assets/127956356/34446a8d-4312-4daf-a82b-0fadacb9b6e5)
 - In web The above icons located to the right of the search tab have the following functions, from left to right: